tobek/laminae/all.md

 - constant festival?
 - what is it actually like? there's a recurring image of a boy in a chariot who seems to be a local deity, or perhaps there are many and they are the inhabitants.
 - pure inspiration
+- how do you get out?? many have been lost, maybe there's some aperture route you have to like train yourself to go

+summary: A baffling and beautiful realm where ordinary thought is impossible: observations and feelings strike with such speed and force as to crowd out the conscious mind.
+It is like a manic dream and nothing is processed upon one's return.

 *The Something*

+TODO.
+This visitor was amused to find that her ramblings spouted upon return had been written down by her companion, which she presents to you here with some reluctance:

+A boy on a chariot
+A white horse
+Wooden wind chimes
+The smell of thyme
+The color blue
+Silent heavy snowfall
+A starry night
+Rustling leaves
+Freshly baked bread
+Full moon over an empty ocean
+An elephant lumbering
+An orchard
+A bite of cucumber
+A big old house
+The sun rising
+A ripe plum
+A flock of swallows, their wings

+You're standing barefoot on a field of deep, soft moss Somewhere nearby a stream trickles
+The air is thick with cool mist

+One room has dancers in red and white.
+A framed picture of a silver thread.
+A book open to gilded curls of an illuminated manuscript A door to an endless plain of black and white tiles
+A single tulip in a mirrored hall

+The indigo sisters
+The touch of soft leather
+An antelope stops and turns its head
+A glass ocean
+TODO yourself doing something
+An iridescent hexagon
+Three brothers on a row boat laughing
+The owl perches on the gondola at high noon

 A barren void.
-A pulsating fractal rainbow riverbed.
+A pulsating fractured rainbow riverbed.
 A boy in a chariot.
 A waterfall up from the soil.
 A purple hedge bleeding out birds.
 A branching catacomb through translucent rock.
 A spire on a cliff.
 A pedestal topped by lizards.
 A drop of water.
 A lightning strike turns the lake to ice.
 A snake peeks its head out of a hole---or is it a whip, a belt, a rope?
 A sudden calm.
 A pit in the gut.
 A ring, a ringing.
 A gust of rosemary.
 An orchid leaps to life, a praying mantis.
 A flute lays eggs.
 A mountain coils and sings.
 A chariot rides its wave, a boy dismounts.
 A labyrinth, a maze, a mission, a foe, a dialog, an image, a geyser, a trickle.
 A boy in a chariot, a frown, a smile.
 A gate.
 A library of colors.
 The color of noise.
 A warm welcome.

+add hints about brother and other stuff

 ## Autonomy Empathy Equilibrium CGP